saiakhil1011/SeriousSQL_FreshSegments/README.md

 3. Index Analysis

 ## Interest Analysis
 In this section, I looked at how many interests were present for each month and how many interests were present in total_months.
 This tells us which interests are most frequent (number of months an interest shows up ) and which ones are not performing well (not frequent, only shows up in few months).
-It would also explain how newly introduced interests are performing(intersts that show up in fewer months).
+It would also explain how newly introduced interests are performing(interests that show up in fewer months).
 1. Number of intersts present in each month
     ```sql
     SELECT